gatsbyjs/gatsby/docs/docs/how-to/cloud/create-site-from-template.md

 #### Public default domain

 Use your Gatsby Hosting provided "default domain" to access the public deployment of your site.
-Gatsby Hosting is turned on by default and the "default domain" is listed under Site Settings > Hosting.
+Gatsby Hosting is turned on by default and the "default domain" is listed under "Site Settings > Hosting".

 ![Default Domain URL link](../../images/default-domain-link.png)